Positive thinking without implementation strategies is ineffective wishful thinking, found NYU’s Gabriele Oettingen.

 - Positive expectations for future success, which predicted high effort and successful performance,

-- Positive fantasies, which didn’t increase effort.
+- Positive fantasies when the probability of success is low, which didn’t increase effort.

 Mental Contrasting helped people disengage from unfeasible goals like rehabilitating an ended relationship or achieving an unattainable professional identity.